Find Affordable College Courses

 Syracuse, NY

-Out of the 16 schools in the Middle Atlantic Region that were part of this year’s ranking, Syracuse University landed the # 2 spot on the list.
-Located in the city of Syracuse, Syracuse is a private not-for-profit school with a fairly large student population.
+A rank of #2 on this year’s list means Syracuse University is a great place for journalism students working on their master’s degree.
+Located in the medium-sized city of Syracuse, Syracuse is a private not-for-profit school with a very large student population.

 Women make up 65% of the journalism majors at the school.